sasquatch678/A-Painted-World/README.md

 Food and Drink Quotes adds funny voicelines to your character when you eat or drink food/potions/ingredients.
 This can be safely disabled by disabling the mod in MO2.

 If you add any mods yourself or change major game functions through the ingame mods menu or ini files you will void all official support for the modlist.

+## Frequently Asked Questions

+Please consult the  [FAQ](https://github.com/sasquatch678/A-Painted-World/blob/main/FAQ.md) page here to see if your question is already answered.

+## Gameplay Changes

+A Painted World plays very differently from vanilla Oblivion, please review [Gameplay](https://github.com/sasquatch678/A-Painted-World/tree/main/Gameplay.md) for an overview of some of the new mechanics.

+## Stock Game & Root Builder

+A Painted World utilizes a Wabbajack technology called Stock Game.
+What this essentially does is create a copy of your Oblivion installation within the installation location of the list.
+This enables greater compatibility with other mod-lists and keeps your original game folder clean of any outside files.

+A Painted World also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and other mods which would ordinarily require being installed to the game folder.
+Please see this guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
+***

 ## Known Issues
 1. The game can stutter or fps can drop heavily in certain areas even on a powerful system.
 Oblivion is an old game on a 32bit engine, I have done and am still doing what I can to alleviate this as much as possible.
 Any area with a large cluster of npcs can cause this.
 Torches and light spells can cause fps to dip very heavily as well.
 This is unfortunately just an engine limitation which gets worsened by some of the mods adding more objects and detail to the landscape.
 There is no real solution except to avoid using lights in these areas.